-Peter's restoration to health of the one man who had been lame was used merely as an illustration of the fact that when the messianic kingdom is established there will be similar restitution for all.
+Peter's restoration to health of the one man who had been lame was used merely as an illustration of the fact that when the Messianic kingdom is established there will be similar restitution for all.
 Isaiah, for example, said that when the kingdom time comes, "the lame man shall leap as an hart," that the "tongue of the dumb shall sing," that the "ears of the deaf shall be unstopped," and the "eyes of the blind" opened.
-(Isaiah, chapter 35) Not only will these restitution blessings affect those unfortunate ones who are maimed and crippled, but all others who desire it shall be benefited thereby.
-And then, too, there is a spiritual blindness that will be removed when the "knowledge of God's glory" fills the earth "as the waters cover the sea."- Isa.
+(Isa.
+35) Not only will these restitution blessings affect those unfortunate ones who are maimed and crippled, but all others who desire it shall be benefited thereby.
+And then, too, there is a spiritual blindness that will be removed when the knowledge of God's glory fills the earth "as the waters cover the sea."-Isa.
 11:9; Jer.
-31:34

-The messianic kingdom is symbolized in prophecy as a mountain.
-It is this mountain-kingdom that Daniel foretold would grow until it fills the whole earth.
-(Dan.
-2:34,35,44) This same mountain is mentioned by the Prophet Micah where we read, "But in the last days it shall come to pass, that the mountain of the house of the LORD shall be established in the top of the mountains, and it shall be exalted above the hills; and people shall flow unto it.
-And many nations shall come, and say, Come, and let us go up to the mountain of the LORD, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for the law shall go forth of Zion, and the Word of the LORD from Jerusalem.
-And he shall judge among many people, and rebuke strong nations afar off; and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up a sword against nation, neither shall they learn war any more.
-But they shall sit every man under his vine and under his fig tree; and none shall make them afraid: for the mouth of the LORD of hosts hath spoken it."-Mic.
+31:34 be established in the top of the mountains, and it shall be exalted above the hills; and people shall flow unto it.
+And many nations shall come, and say, Come, and let us go up to the mountain of the Lord, and to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for the law shall go forth of Zion, and the word of the Lord from Jerusalem.
+And he shall judge among many people, and rebuke strong nations afar off; and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up a sword against nation, neither shall they learn war anymore.
+But they shall sit every man under his vine and under his fig tree; and none shall make them afraid: for the mouth of the Lord of hosts hath spoken it."-Mic.
 4:1-4